What is veterinary laser therapy?

 How are laser treatments administered?

-During a treatment session, the handheld wand of the laser unit is slowly moved back and forth over the damaged tissue.
-Most pets experience a warm, pleasant sensation and find treatment sessions relaxing.
-Sessions usually last 15 to 30 minutes, with the number of sessions and treatment frequency dependent on the injury.
-Chronic conditions may be treated weekly, whereas surgical incisions and open wounds often require treatment daily.
+During a treatment session, the handheld laser wand is slowly moved back and forth over the damaged tissue, producing a warm, pleasant sensation that most pets seem to enjoy and find relaxing.
+Sessions usually last 15 to 30 minutes, with the number of sessions and frequency of treatments dependent on the injury.
+Chronic conditions may be treated weekly, whereas surgical incisions and open wounds often require daily treatment.

 Is laser therapy safe for pets?